jwymanm/mftd/README.md

 Build
 -----

-This only needs mingw-w64 (i686 or x64 for 32/64 bit) depending on what you comment/uncomment in the Makefile
+To build you will need GNU make, mingw-w64 (i686 or x64 for 32/64 bit) depending on what you comment/uncomment in the Makefile, and possibly cygwin for build tools.
+I believe it builds with regular mingw as well just follow the instructions in the Makefile.

 Use